 Q4: Do I Have a Support Network?

-We talk about the importance of a strong support network quite often here at CreatingaFamily.org, and with good reason.
+We often talk about the importance of a strong support network here at CreatingaFamily.org, and with good reason.
 The journey of adoptive parenting is beautifully complex and fantastically messy.
 Parenting kids with a history of trauma is both rewarding and challenging.
 None of us can do it alone.
 From the feedback we’ve heard in our online community, we recommend the following supports for your growing family if you don’t already have them in place.

 Whether you find them online or in-person, support groups are an excellent way for adoptive and foster parents to learn together in a safe place with a unifying mission.
 They are also a source of peer encouragement from folks who truly “get it.”